 The Church recently released a statement about Book of Mormon Geography.
 From it we learn two important things:

-Even the location of the Hill Cumorah is uncertain.
-The Church recently released a statement how Joseph Smith actually never clarified where the real “Hill Cumorah” was.
-Some scholars have shown that the New York hill was only titled “Cumorah” because of tradition.
+Even the location of the Hill Cumorah is uncertain and unrevealed.
+The Church recently released a statement how Joseph Smith never clarified where the real “Hill Cumorah” was.
+Evidence suggests that the New York hill was only titled “Cumorah” because of tradition.

-Statements by early leaders about geography are considered opinions: “leaders of The Church of Jesus Christ of Latter-day Saints have expressed numerous opinions about the specific locations of the events discussed in the book.”
+“Leaders of The Church of Jesus Christ of Latter-day Saints have expressed numerous opinions about the specific locations of the events discussed in the book.”

 This was a common assumption in the early Church, which is why there are statements all over the map.
-It wasn’t until the 1900’s that we began to realize that the Book of Mormon describes a much smaller area, and that the entire Western Hemisphere is impossibly too big to be the Book of Mormon lands.
-This is why leaders and scholars have been looking at small models, and hence why there’s been debate.
+It wasn’t until the 1900’s that we began to realize that the Book of Mormon describes a much smaller area, and that the entire Western American Hemisphere is impossibly too big to be the Book of Mormon lands.
+This is why leaders and scholars have been looking at smaller models, and hence why there’s been debate lately, with so many theories.
 But in the early years of the Church, there was not really any debate because of this hemispheric view that everyone seemed to agree upon.